 The comicsography has also been expanded to include comics and animations done in consort with military personnel and veterans, through interviews, life writings, or embedded journalism.
 Some mainstream war comics created by military veterans have also been added.

 The distinction made between comics and illustrations is sometimes ambiguous, but efforts are made to focus on graphic narratives, even if they are single-panel stories - whether humorous or serious.
-The goal, as it was with The Comic Art of War, is to preserve and share these stories.
+The goal, as it was with The Comic Art of War, is to preserve and share these voices and their stories.